 Dr. Camargo, and other EMNet-affiliated investigators, have played an active role in the development and dissemination of national guidelines on the clinical management of anaphylaxis (NIAID/NIH, 2004 and 2005), asthma exacerbations (NHLBI/NIH, 2007), and food allergy (NIAID/NIH, 2010).
 Other examples of EMNet contributions in the clinical domain are summarized below:

-In 2004, Allergy & Asthma Network Mothers of Asthmatics (AANMA) distributed a poster of asthma inhalers to >500 emergency departments across the U.S. Developed in cooperation with Dr. Carlos Camargo, the poster was sponsored by an educational grant from the American College of Allergy, Asthma & Immunology (ACAAI) and endorsed by the EMNet Steering Committee.
+In 2004, Allergy & Asthma Network Mothers of Asthmatics (AANMA) distributed a poster of asthma inhalers to >500 emergency departments across the U.S. Developed in cooperation with Dr. Carlos Camargo, the poster was sponsored by an educational grant from the American College of Allergy, Asthma & Immunology (ACAAI) and endorsed by the EMNet Scientific Advisory Board.
 The poster was later translated into Spanish.
 Over the next few years, posters were sent to emergency departments and asthma clinics throughout the U.S.

 If you would like to request a poster, please click here.